RobDWaller/fableau/README.md

 For more information on this issue please see the [Facebook documentation](https://developers.facebook.com/docs/facebook-login/access-tokens).
-It is relatively simple to solve this problem using server based code such as PHP or Python.
-We have no plans to extend this Web Data Connector to solve this problem.
+It is relatively simple to solve this problem using server based code such as PHP, Python or NodeJS.
+We have no plans to extend this Web Data Connector to solve this problem at this time.

 ## License